 - In a large mixing bowl, cream the oil and sugar together with the back of a wooden spoon.

-- Add the eggs, banana, yogurt, coconut butter and vanilla, and beat them in one at a time with a hand mixer until smooth.
+- One at a time add the eggs, banana, yogurt, coconut butter and vanilla, and beat them in with a hand mixer until smooth.

 - In a smaller bowl, combine the flour, baking soda and cinnamon and whisk them together briskly until the color is uniform.

 - With a slotted spoon, fold the dry ingredients into the wet ones, until just mixed.

-- Pour the batter into the baking tin and put it in the oven on “Bake” —- 35 minutes for a very moist loaf to 50 minutes for a very dry one.
-You get to know your oven.
+- Pour the batter into the baking tin and put it in the oven on “Bake” for 35 minutes or so.
+The time depends on the moisture level in the bananas and how well you want the cake done.
 Check often toward the end.
 When a skewer stuck into the middle comes out clean the loaf is done.
-I think cakes taste better undone rather than overdone!
-Mine was perfect at 35 min.

 - Leave to cool in the tin for a few minutes, then slide a knife around the edges and turn the loaf out onto a wire cooling rack.

-And that’s how we solved the problem of the too-ripe bananas!!!
 The cake tasted as sweet and moist as it was healthy.
-You may be able to cut the sugar down even more, depending how ripe your bananas are.
-What a great recipe to try with your family.
+You may be able to cut the sugar down even more, depending on how ripe your bananas are.

 Nutrition info for each of 10 slices